 Adding a call to action to share your free series with others is a great way to expand the reach of your business.
 After all, there’s a good chance that they are connected with other like-minded people who would benefit from your business.

 If you’re just getting started and your email volume is manageable, you can also ask people to hit reply to one of your emails and answer a question or two about what they need help with.

 7. Ask For The Sale!

 Ask for the sale!
 This is the missing piece of most email marketing drip campaigns … if you don’t have a direct call to action in your emails that tells people about your products or services, they won’t know they’re available!

 So these are my tips for getting your very own drip campaign set up in your email marketing system!

-And once you've set up your drip campaign, you'll have 5-10 emails that automatically welcome people to your world, and there won't be as much pressure for you to pump up new content each week.
+And once you’ve set up your email marketing automation, you’ll have 5-10 emails that automatically welcome people to your world, and there won’t be as much pressure for you to pump up new content each week.

 If you’re feeling stuck on how to get someone to subscribe to your newsletter, check out the 30 Day List Building Challenge here.
 You’ll learn how to grow your list more in the next 30 days than you have all year.